 Personally, I would say don’t use rhetorical questions in academic writing – ever.

 But, I’ll offer a few suggestions of when you might just get away with it if you really want to use a rhetorical question:

 - As an essay title.
 I would suggest that most people who like rhetorical questions embrace them because they are there to ‘draw in the reader’ or get them on your side.

 I get that.
 I really do.
-So, I’d recommend that if you really want to include a rhetorical question to draw-in the reader, to use it as the essay title.
+So, I’d recommend that if you really want to include a rhetorical question to draw in the reader, use it as the essay title.